chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 Compile time execution is often used to install gems before requiring them in recipe code.

-This is a poor pattern, since gems may depend on native gems, which may result in needing to install compilers at compile time.
+This is a poor pattern since gems may depend on native gems which may require installing compilers at compile time.

 ``` ruby
 build_essential 'Install compilers' do